StarShopCr/contributors-guide/README.md

   **Won't be considered**, and you **won't be assigned**.

-Instead, provide a **clear explanation of your approach in 5-6 lines maximum**, including:
+Instead, provide a **clear explanation of your approach **, including:

+- A introduction about yourself
+- A concise plan to solve the issue (6-8 lines max).
 - Your estimated completion time (ETA).
-- A concise plan to solve the issue.

 ---